A quiescent galaxy in a gas-rich cosmic web node at z~3: Analysis of galaxy properties

 In addition to the SED fitting, the low SFR of the galaxy is also supported by measurements of the Balmer lines and the dust continuum emission.
 The H$\alpha$ line flux measured from the continuum-subtracted spectrum is $5.6 \pm 0.4 \times 10^{-18}$~erg/s/cm$^2$ in the rest frame.
 If the line were entirely powered by star formation, we can infer from the flux the SFR (10-Myr timescale) to be $2.8 \pm 0.2$~M$_\sun$/yr, following \cite{Kennicutt2012}.
-If assuming a \cite{Calzetti2001} dust law, we infer the H$\alpha$ dust attenuation to be 0.5~mag with a 2-$\sigma$ upper limit of 1.8~mag from the H$\alpha$/H$\beta$ line ratio.
+If assuming a \cite{Calzetti2001} dust law, we inferred the H$\alpha$ dust attenuation to be 0.5~mag with a 2-$\sigma$ upper limit of 1.8~mag from the H$\alpha$/H$\beta$ line ratio.
 Adopting this limit value, the corresponding 2-$\sigma$ upper limit of the total SFR is 16~M$_\sun$/yr.
 We stress that these are highly conservative upper limits, given the presence of AGN radiation.
 The SFR limit can also be evaluated from ALMA observations of the dust continuum, in which the galaxy is not detected at 1.2~mm.
-Following \cite{Santini2019} and including the UV SFR measured from the HST F625W flux, this leads to a 2-$\sigma$ upper limit of 7~M$_\sun$/yr for the total SFR if adopting the dust SED templates of high-redshift sub-millimeter galaxies (SMGs) by \cite{Michalowski2010}, where the dust temperature is assumed to be around 40~K. Both of the SFR upper limits calculated above are consistent with the value from SED fitting and indicated in Fig.~\ref{fig:scaling_relations}.
+Including the UV SFR measured from the HST F625W flux, this leads to a 2-$\sigma$ upper limit of 19~M$_\sun$/yr for the total SFR if adopting the average IR SED template of submillimeter galaxies (SMGs) by \cite{Dudzeviciute2020} and the IR-to-SFR conversion relation by \cite{Kennicutt2012}.
+Both of the SFR upper limits calculated above are consistent with the value from SED fitting and indicated in Fig.~\ref{fig:scaling_relations}.

 The galaxy nebular line emission is due to AGN radiation according to the BPT diagram criteria \citep{Baldwin1981,Kewley2001}, demonstrated by the galaxy-integrated measurements in Fig.~\ref{fig:nirspec_zoomins} (right panel).
-The emission line fluxes are measured from the continuum-subtracted NIRSpec spectrum.
-We discuss the origin of the AGN-type radiation in Section \ref{sec:discussion}.
+The emission line fluxes were measured from the continuum-subtracted NIRSpec spectrum.
+We discuss the origin of the AGN-type radiation in Sect.\ \ref{sec:discussion}.